SpencerXavier/Wildfire_project/README.md

      1. [Data provides by Hpwren](http://hpwren.ucsd.edu/HWB/HPWREN-FIgLib/20180717-otay-om-s-mobo-c/) is now on this github page(https://github.com/byungheon-jeong/HPWREN-data)

-PATH2 : KERAS (USE tensorflow 2.0)
+PATH2 : KERAS (USE tensorflow 2.0) is still ongoing
 - use keras to run it do the same thing